-The curriculum for the Master's of Education Degree (MEd) in Secondary Education requires minimum of 36 semester hours of study, 18 hours of which must have a SED or EDCI prefix.
+The curriculum for the Master of Education Degree (MEd) in Secondary Education requires a minimum of 36 semester hours of study, 15 hours of which must have a SED prefix.
+In addition to the 15 hours of courses with the SED prefix, EDCI 595 (3 credit hours) make up the 18 hours required for the major in Secondary Education.
 The Secondary Education MEd is for certified teachers.
 The outline of courses is as follows:

 Master of Education in Secondary Education - Option II Non-Thesis